TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/google-apps-script/how-to-implement-the-solution.md

-At any rate, hereís the implementation of Hello World in Google Apps Script:
+At any rate, here‚Äôs the implementation of Hello World in Google Apps Script:

 ```
 function helloWorld() {